bytehouse-cloud/driver-go/README.md

 can visit [ByteHouse China](bytehouse.cn) (for China-mainland) or [Bytehouse Global](bytehouse.cloud) (for non-China-mainland) to register account.

-For ByteHouse Global/China version, users can create and download credentials from [console](https://console.bytehouse.cloud/account/details)
+*For ByteHouse Global/China version, users can create and download credentials from [console](https://console.bytehouse.cloud/account/details)
-For ByteHouse Volcano Cloud Version, users need to create and download credentials from Volcano Cloud's Account Detailed page
+*For ByteHouse Volcano Cloud Version, users need to create and download credentials from Volcano Cloud's [Account Details page](https://console.volcengine.com/auth/login?redirectURI=%2Fbytehouse%2Fregion%3Abytehouse%2Bcn-beijing%2Faccount%2Fdetails)

 Create the API Key and save it in the local environment.